olsonb97/mlpkit/README.md

 ## Installation

-nnkit requires Python and these dependencies:
+mlpkit requires Python and these dependencies:

 - `numpy` (for matrix operations)
 - `cupy` (for GPU acceleration)